2025-09-14

 Wide Angle Views

 The 17-28mm f2.8 is my favorite lens.
-When I bought the lens, I intended to replicate a 20mm from my film cameras, but time-and-time again, the zoom finds itself at 17mm.
+When I bought the lens, I intended to replace a 20mm from my film cameras, but time-and-time again, the zoom finds itself at 17mm.
 The change from 20 to 17 is loads-of-fun.

 The lens does not like to look up, as evidenced in the front facade's keystone.
 Results were laughable when I tried to correct the perspective in the editor.
 Clearly, I do not know how that tool works.
 Of the two exposures taken, both were artistic failures.
 Yes, this was all visible in the view finder, but I clicked the button anyway.